yd-yin/spaint/README.md

   title = {{On-the-Fly Adaptation of Regression Forests for Online Camera Relocalisation}}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2017}
 }

+@article{Cavallari2019PAMI,
+  author = {Tommaso Cavallari* and Stuart Golodetz* and Nicholas A Lord* and Julien Valentin* and Victor A Prisacariu and Luigi Di Stefano and Philip H S Torr}, title = {{Real-Time RGB-D Camera Pose Estimation in Novel Scenes using a Relocalisation Cascade}}, journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence}, volume = {Early Access}, year = {2019}
+}

+@inproceedings{Cavallari20193DV,
+  author = {Tommaso Cavallari* and Luca Bertinetto and Jishnu Mukhoti and Philip Torr and Stuart Golodetz*}, title = {{Let's Take This Online: Adapting Scene Coordinate Regression Network Predictions for Online RGB-D Camera Relocalisation}}, booktitle = {Proceedings of the International Conference on 3D Vision (3DV)}, year = {2019}
+}
 ```